merlynjocol/Data_Analysis_Vizualization_Peer_Learning/README.md

 * Descriptive statistics of the peer learning practices and tools used in the different educational programs
 * Analysis of the Tools and Peer learning practices by educational programs and gender
 * Correlation Analysis - Model Theil's U-  for categorical variables

-## -Categories in the analysis

-* *Size of  the Online Peer Learning Network.* The  number of people that a person communicates with for the purpose of online peer learning.
-* *Type of Peer Learning*.
-This variable is divided into 6 categories of Peer Learning: Cooperative Learning, Peer Collaboration, Peer Tutoring, Exchanging Information, CRI student seminars,  Peer Assessment, Peer Discussion.
-* *Tools for online  Peer Learning*.
-The different tools used and the use of social media for peer learning.
-* *Perceptions* measure as  Importance and Quality of Peer Learning in a category level from 1 to 5.
-* *Online Peer learning Driven*.
-This variable shows what is driven by peer learning in the CRI community, self-motivation by students, imposed by teachers or a combination of both options.
-* *Gender*  This variable shows how is the use of online tools and Peer Learning by gender

 # 4. Files in the repository